 - Contrast: This slider lets you recover some of the local contrast that may been smoothed away by the Luminance slider.
 A value of around 10-20 often works well.

-You can also apply local noise reduction using tools like the Adjustment Brush or Graduated Filter.
+You can also apply local noise reduction in Lightroom using tools like the Adjustment Brush or Graduated Filter.
 You get less control on the settings, though, and it only works with Luminance noise.

 Once you’re done you’ll probably need to sharpen the photo.
 This can increase the noise once more.
-Again, you have to find a balance between the two that you’re happy with.
+Noise reduction can sometimes feel like a game of whack-a-mole.

-When you’re shooting low light photos on a tripod you can minimize noise by shooting at slower shutter speeds.
+When you’re shooting on a tripod you can minimize noise by using slower shutter speeds.
 But you won’t be able to get rid of it entirely.

 Photoshop, and other major photo editing apps like Affinity Photo, have an ingenious fix that solves the problem automatically.